ilyabo/un-countries/README.md

     lein git-deps
     echo "Congo" | lein run

-The above will produce the following results sorted by similarity score in descending order:
+The above will output the following results sorted by similarity score in descending order:

     [{"query":"Congo",
       "results":